Linutronix/TSN-Testbench/Documentation/test.rst

 Multi Middleware
 ^^^^^^^^^^^^^^^^

-The Linux TSN ``Testbench`` is able to simulate different Middlewares such as OPC/UA PubSub or PROFINET.
+The Linux RealTime Communication ``Testbench`` is able to simulate different Middlewares such as OPC/UA PubSub or PROFINET.
 The multi middleware scenario is useful for analyzing whether it is possible to execute multiple time aware applications at the same time using the same network interface on real time Linux.